 Dr. Glenn Shive, Executive Director, Hong Kong America Center, Chinese University of Hong Kong

-Dr. David Palmer, Head, Department of Sociology, Hong Kong University
+Dr. David Palmer, Associate Professor, Department of Sociology, Hong Kong University

 Dr. George Thadathil, Rector of Salesian College, Sonada, Darjeeling, West Bengal, India